New physics effects on quantum coherence in neutrino oscillations: Introduction

-In this paper, we start with the general formalism to incorporate the NSI effects in the dynamics of neutrino oscillations in Sec. (\ref{NueOsc}).
-Then in Sec. (\ref{MI}) the calculation and a model independent analysis of NSI effects on coherence parameter is provided in the context of upcoming Deep Underground Neutrino Experiment (DUNE).
-Finally, we conclude in Sec. (\ref{Conclusion}).
+The plan of the paper is as follows.
+We start with the general formalism to incorporate the NSI effects in the dynamics of neutrino oscillations in Sec. \ref{NueOsc}.
+Then in Sec. \ref{MI}, $l_1$-norm of coherence is calculated for the neutrino system with NSI effects.
+Further, we present the analysis of NSI effects on this coherence parameter in the context of DUNE experimental set-up and discuss our results.
+Finally, we conclude in Sec. \ref{Conclusion}.